Here We Embrace God, Faith, Equality, Truth, Love, and Justice for All of Humanity.

 Beach tripled the number of police on duty, ticketed bikers for

-minor infractions, and even (unsuccessfully) petitioned the governor
+minor infractions, and even (unsuccessfully) petitioned the

 to send in the National Guard.
 In contrast to the welcome